426th Unmanned Systems Regiment (Ukraine)

-The 426th Separate Battalion of Unmanned Systems is a military unit of the Ukrainian Marine Corps, operationally under the command of the 30th Marine Corps.
-The Battalion was established on 29 October 2024 and is based in Mykolaiv, it has seen combat during the Russian invasion of Ukraine.
+The 426th Separate Unmanned Systems Regiment is a military unit of the Ukrainian Marine Corps, operationally under the command of the 30th Marine Corps.
+The Battalion was established on 29 October 2024 and is based in Mykolaiv, it has seen combat during the Russo-Ukrainian war.

 History

 It was established on 29 October 2024 as a separate Unmanned Systems battalion of the Ukrainian Marine Corps.

 In November 2024, the battalion was conducting a recruitment and public relations campaign in Mykolaiv, aiming to recruit 300 personnel.

 In January 2025, the battalion was reported to be using Ukrspecsystems Shark and EW resistant Ukrspecsystems PD-2 UAVs.

 On 24 February 2025, it released a video showcasing the destruction of a Russian 2S4 Tyulpan using kamikaze and bomber UAVs in southern Ukraine, four FPV drones attempted a strike but only one was able to hit the target and immobilize it which was followed by a strike from a bomber UAV destroying it completely.
 In March 2025, the battalion was also reported to be utilizing DeViRo Leleka-100 and BpAK-100 UAVs and conducting reconnaissance, artillery positioning and direct strikes.

+On 25 December 2025 it was announced that the unit has been expanded to a regiment.

+On 18 March 2026 the regiment published a video showing the destruction of a Strela-10 SHORAD-system by Leleka-100 FPV-Drone.